What is it?

 009 – Skulls R&D box

 This box was aspirational, and hasn’t been completed.
 It was intended to demonstrate one of the great promises of Museum in a Box, that you will be able to bring collections together from collections all over the world.
 This box had a natural history angle, and we tried gathering interested natural history museum folk from around the globe to contribute a model or two or three (with some success).
 We’re working with the cultural folk at Sketchfab, who are busy building a great collection of museum resources on their fast-growing platform.

 010 – Smithsonian Libraries

 This is a box of postcards, also in a natural history vein.
 We’ve made a demo box that was sent across the Atlantic to help explain ourselves from afar.
 It’s called Frogs in a Box, and plays you the commentary of a herpetologist and the various frogs’ calls as you boop.

 This box is part of a larger plan to do an exciting pilot with Smithsonian Institution Libraries and their visual literacy program called I See Wonder.
 You can watch our pitch video to attend SxSWedu next year here:

 011 – Ancient Egypt: Daily Lives

-We made a demonstration box that’s a blend of 3D and 2D objects about daily life in ancient Egypt for the British Museum.
+We were commissioned by the British Museum to make a demonstration box that’s a blend of 3D and 2D objects about daily life in ancient Egypt.
 We’re finding that a demo box speaks volumes about potential, and it was great to be able to show the box to families at the museum.
 We were happy to ask the young people who tried it what they thought of it all, and actually incorporated back into the demonstration box to share within the British Museum:

 012 – Music Tech Fest